Program OverviewPrinter Friendly

 To underscore the applied focus of the curriculum, Software Engineering Technician studies will include a software development project.
 This real-world business application will require you to make use of all the technical and business skills acquired during your time in the college technology program to build high quality software.

-Please note: Qualified college or university graduates with a background in software may gain direct admission into Semester 3 of this two-year program and receive their Software Engineering Technician diploma in two semesters (program #3428).
+Please note: Qualified college or university graduates with a background in software may gain direct admission into Semester 3 of this fully online two-year program and receive their Software Engineering Technician diploma in two semesters (program #3478).

 Companies Offering Jobs